jbarber/torque-qps/README.md

   * Show jobs from all users apart from "foo"
   * Show jobs from all users matching the pattern 'foo.*'
   * Show jobs with a walltime of more than 10 hours
-* Show status of queues and servers?
-* Output should be more attractive - for example, at the moment the interactive field prints as (null) if it's not set to True by libtorque.
-This is not safe and the (null) should be tested for and printed as "False"
+* qstat output is broken when some jobs have fields not present in others (e.g. interactive)
-* JSON output should not quote non-string data types (e.g. true/false/numbers)
+* JSON/Perl output should not quote non-string data types (e.g. true/false/numbers)